lucgr/RepoScope/README.md

    - Verify all related PRs are approved and merged
    - Ensure all pipelines are passing before deployment
    - Coordinate synchronized releases of interdependent components

+3. **Security Compliance**:
+   - Verify all repositories use approved versions of dependencies
+   - Identify repositories with outdated or vulnerable dependencies
+   - Streamline coordinated dependency updates across services

 ### Product Team Use Cases